Multimedia Technology Wiki: Application Solution

 Execute RPC related initialization: rpc_wifi_init()

-Typical Example: Host completes network configuration through slave
+Typical Example: The host completes network configuration through the slave.

 Host Sending Process